mzuther/MoccaFaux/README.md

 power-saving modes when certain conditions are met.
 It was inspired by [caffeine], but is much more flexible.

-In fact, MoccaFaux is a scheduler that executes commands, records their exit code and executes other commands depending on these exit
+In fact, MoccaFaux is a scheduler that executes commands, looks at their exit codes and then decides whether to execute different
-codes:
+commands:

-1. execute commands and record their exit code (the commands as well as their number are user-defined)
+1. execute commands (called *watches*) and record their exit code

-1. assign exit codes to user-defined tasks (such as `:control-dpms`, again user-defined)
+1. assign the exit code of each *watch* to user-defined *tasks* (such as `:let-there-be-light` or `:i-cant-get-no-sleep`).

-1. for each task, check whether any of the executed commands had a **zero exit code**
+1. for each *task*, check whether any of the executed commands had a *non-zero* exit code

-1. in case the result of a task differs from the last run, execute a command depending on the result (you probably guessed it, commands are user-defined)
+1. in case the new state of a *task* differs from its current state, execute a command depending on the result

+All *watches*, *tasks* and commands as well as their number can be defined by the user.

-MoccaFaux is so flexible that it could be used for other tasks, for example compiling an application if files in a directory change.
-In practice, you might be better advised to use dedicated software and APIs like [Gulp.watch] and [inotify].
+This makes MoccaFaux so flexible that it could probably be used for other tasks as well, such as compiling an application when the files in a directory change.
+In practice, you might be better off to use dedicated software and APIs like [Gulp.watch] and [inotify].

 ## The name